Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/15-use-cases/154-request-callout.en.md

 The [Request Callout](https://developer.konghq.com/plugins/request-callout/) plugin allows you to insert arbitrary API calls before proxying a request to the upstream service.

 In this section, you will configure the Request Callout plugin on the Kong Route.
-Specifically, you will configure Kong Konnect to add a new header "demo: injected-by-kong" before responding to the client.
+Specifically, you will configure the plugin to do the following:
+* Call Wikipedia using the "srseach" header as a parameter.
+* The number of hits found and returned by Wikipeadia is added as a new header to the request.
+* The request is sent to **httpbin** application which echoes the number of hits.

+#### Hit Wikipedia

+Just to get an idea what the Wikipedia response, send the following request:

+{{<highlight>}}
+curl -s "https://en.wikipedia.org/w/api.php?srsearch=Miles%20Davis&action=query&list=search&format=json" | jq '.query.searchinfo.totalhits'
+{{</highlight>}}

+You should get a number like **43535**, which represents the number of total hits related to **Miles Davis**

 #### Create the Request Callout Plugin